rarecircles/backend-challenge-go/README.md

   - Each suggestion has a address
   - Each suggestion has a decimals
   - Each suggestion has a total supply
-- At-least 2 go-test needs to be implemented
+- At least 2 go-test needs to be implemented
 - Concurrency should be applied where appropriate
 - Feel free to add more features if you like!